travigd/documentation/http-api/competing-consumers.md

 ## Updating a Persistent Subscription

 You can edit the settings of an existing subscription while it is running.
-This will drop the current subscribers and will reset the subscription internally.
+This drops the current subscribers and resets the subscription internally.
 This requires admin permissions.

 | URI                                           | Supported Content Types | Method |
 | --------------------------------------------- | ----------------------- | ------ |